Power Capping and RAPL

 Short-term (PL2) | 1 ms – 7 ms | Burst cap; allows exceeding PL1 briefly for responsiveness |

 PL2 is always ≥ PL1.
-A typical OEM configuration: PL1 = 15 W (thermal envelope), PL2 = 25 W (burst for up to ~28 s).
+A typical OEM configuration: PL1 = 15 W (thermal envelope), PL2 = 25 W (burst for a few milliseconds, per the constraint_1 time window above).
 After the burst window expires, the processor clamps to PL1.

 # Short-term (burst) limit